 — Kathryn Russell Selk

-Dr. Stanley Stamm
+Dr. Stanley Stamm: The Angel

 In 1967, Seattle Children’s cardiologist and Northwest native Dr. Stanley Stamm founded a camp for children with special medical needs.
 Each August, the Stanley Stamm Summer Camp gives patients ages 6 to 14 the chance to go fishing, ride horses and take part in other activities typical of summer camp at a weeklong, sleep-over camp near Mount Rainier.
 The camp includes medical support to allow these children, who are unable to attend other camps, to join in the fun.